 Understanding Medical Terms

 Occasionally, it can be useful to have a general sense of what some common medical terms mean in order to understand your condition, medication or treatment plans.
-Check out these sites below to start decoding what your doctor is saying:
+Always ask your doctor for more clarification if you are unsure what she is describing to you or what certain terms mean.
+Check out these sites below for extra clarification:

 The Medical Library Association has a very simple glossary that translates medical terms into everyday language.
 It also has a handy guide to the medical shorthand that your doctor might jot down on your prescriptions.
 The glossary is available in Spanish, also.